Police watchdog considers probe after Met officers spoke to missing Owami Davies

 In a statement, the force said officers were called to an address in Clarendon Road, Croydon, to concerns over the welfare of a woman.

-Police and London Ambulance Service attended the address and spoke to the woman but she told them she did not want help and left.
+Police attended and called the London Ambulance Service before speaking to the woman.

+However, she told them she did not want help and left the address before the ambulance service could attend.

 Ms Owami had not been marked as a missing person on the police database at the time.